marcoy/d4/README.md

 Build the cljurescript file and then run a REPL.
 ```
-?> lein do cljsbuild once, repl
+$> lein do cljsbuild once, repl
 ```

 Inside the REPL, you should be dropped into the `d4.repl` namespace.
 Within that namespace are some helper functions.
 First, there is the `(run)` function.
-It creates a jetty webserver running at port 3000.
+It creates a http-kit webserver running at port 3000.
 Then, the `(brepl)` will start a browser REPL server and drop you into the browser REPL.
 ```
 d4.repl=> (run)
 d4.repl=> (brepl)